Student Support & Transition

 • To introduce students EARLY to new routines and so that they pick them up with ease once at the Academy.

-Thursday 26th September 2013 Year 6 Open Evening
+Wednesday 23rd & Thursday 24th September 2015 Year 6 Parent Information Evening

-Thursday 19th June 2014 Year 6 Parent information evening
+Thursday 18th June 2015 Year 6 Parent Information Evening

 *In addition to the Year 6 induction day, the SEN department organise bespoke taster days for students who are particularly anxious about the move into the Academy, this is co-ordinated by Sara Ebbing (Head of Learning Support).

-In addition to the above, members of staff from the Academy regularly visit the local Primary schools to deliver Maths, Music and Modern Foreign Languages to students in Years 5 and 6.
-Settling in- We place a high priority on ensuring our new Year 7 students have the best start possible by ensuring we place students in the correct Learning Tutor Groups so that they are with familiar friends yet, have the opportunity to make new friends with students who have similar interests.
+Settling in - We place a high priority on ensuring our new Year 7 students have the best start possible by ensuring we place students in the correct Learning Tutor Groups so that they are with familiar friends yet, have the opportunity to make new friends with students who have similar interests.

 In order to effectively do this, the Academy Transition Team spend time visiting each Primary School and meet with the Year 6 teacher to discuss the needs, likes and dislikes of each individual student.